 The majority of the interventions mentioned above were highly effective, whereas those displaying some weaknesses are noted in the Lessons Learned below.
-Outcomes can be presented as both quantitative and qualitative data.
+Quantitative and qualitative data revealed both the immediate fixes and helpful insights into our student populations and course format needs that would influence long-term degree programming.